Gun silencers would be barred under new federal legislation

 TRENTON, N.J.
 (AP) — Gun silencers like the one used in a recent lethal shooting in Virginia Beach would be banned under legislation that U.S. Sen. Bob Menendez of New Jersey introduced Friday.

-The Democrat unveiled the legislation at news conference in Trenton alongside Democratic Trenton Mayor Reed Gusciora and representatives from the gun-control group Moms Demand Action.
+The Democrat unveiled the legislation at a news conference in Trenton, alongside Democratic Trenton Mayor Reed Gusciora and representatives from the gun-control group Moms Demand Action.

 “I’m not saying that any single piece of legislation can stop every single tragedy, but there’s no question that gun safety laws can save lives,” Menendez said.